solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 will happen:

-1. The operator restarts the validator with a new command-line argument to cause it to enter the silent repair phase at boot, where it will not make new blocks or vote.
+1. The operator restarts the validator with a new command-line argument to cause it to enter the "silent repair phase" at boot, where it will not make new blocks or vote.
 The validator propagates its local voted fork information to all other validators in restart.

-2. While counting local vote information from all others in restart, the validator repairs all blocks which could potentially have been optimistically confirmed.
+2. While aggregating local vote information from all others in restart, the validator repairs all blocks which could potentially have been optimistically confirmed.